Azure/Avere/src/terraform/examples/vfxt/azureblobfiler-zonal/README.md

 # Zone Redundant NFS / SMB Storage: Availability Zone Redundant Avere vFXT mounting Blob Storage example

+The Avere vFXT combined with a zonal Azure Storage account is well suited to scenarios providing a POSIX compliant zonal redundant NFS Storage.
+This includes file locking and atomic move.

 This example configures a render network, controller, and zonal capable Avere vFXT with a zonal Azure Blob Storage cloud core filer as shown in the diagram below:

 ![The architecture](../../../../../docs/images/terraform/cloudfiler-zonal.png)